benjaminsampica/benjaminsampicaStatic/content/authors/ben-sampica/_index.md

 My first experience with computers was watching my oldest brother rig up a baud modem to our brand new Windows 1995 computer and play Warcraft II with his friend across town.
 The resulting thousand-dollar internet bill and my parents anger at my brother taught me nothing - I've been hooked on computers ever since.

-I currently work as a Web Application Developer for Polk County in Des Moines and have been since 2016.
+I currently work as a Web Application Developer for Polk County in Des Moines.
 I utilize the .NET stack to create web applications that help Polk County better serve its residents.

 Outside of work I have a wonderful wife and a daughter, of whom I love very much.
 My wife is a superhero in that she still loves me even though I'm known to be a Dungeon Master for Dungeons & Dragons campaigns and puts up with me taking an entire bookshelf (literally) of Warhammer 40k literature.